 Mr. Lanin is a member of the firm’s Mergers and Acquisitions, Capital Markets, Securities Regulation and Corporate Governance, and Media, Entertainment and Technology practice groups.

-In 2016 and 2017, Mr. Lanin was ranked by Chambers USA in the category of Corporate/M&A: Private Equity, where clients described him as “an emerging presence in the private equity market,” “outstanding from a technology perspective” and noted he “sees all the angles of risk and opportunity.”
+From 2016 to 2018, Mr. Lanin was ranked by Chambers USA in the category of Corporate/M&A: Private Equity, where clients described him as “an emerging presence in the private equity market,” “outstanding from a technology perspective” and noted he “sees all the angles of risk and opportunity.”
 Variety named Mr. Lanin to its Dealmakers Impact Report in 2014, 2015 and 2017, its 2017 Legal Impact Report, an annual list of the leading attorneys in the entertainment industry, and its “Hollywood’s New Leaders” list in 2012.
 The Hollywood Reporter named Mr. Lanin to its 2017 Power Lawyers List, which features 100 of the entertainment industry’s most powerful attorneys.
 He was also recognized by Super Lawyers as a Rising Star for Business/Corporate from 2013 to 2015.

 Mr. Lanin is Chair of the Board of Directors of the Youth Policy Institute.

 Representative Transactions – Mergers and Acquisitions

 - Aurora Capital Group.
 Acquisition and subsequent disposition of DuBois Chemicals, Inc.